SEARCH

 The tomatoes must be both mature and ripe, but not over-ripe.

 You can tell a tomato is fully mature by cutting it open and examining it.
-Mature tomatoes have a gelatinous coating covering the seeds inside.
+Mature tomatoes have a gelatinous coating covering the seeds inside which is a sprout inhibitor.

 Once a tomato is mature, it can ripen.

-Also, fruit quality can vary even on the same plant, so use the best of the bunch for your seed saving.
+Also, fruit quality can vary even on the same plant, so use the best tomatoes for your seed saving.

-If your plants suffered some seasonal diseases like blight, this will not affect the quality of the seeds.
+If your plants endured some seasonal diseases like blight, this will not affect the quality of the seeds.

 There are lots of good methods for saving tomato seeds.
 This old-fashioned method relies on fermentation which occurs naturally during the process.